 *Note: If the airline cancels your flight, the carrier always owes you a full refund.
 (See: If the coronavirus made the airline cancel your flight, this is how to get a refund!)

-American Airlines is offering its passengers cancellation penalty waivers on any ticket purchased before March 1 for travel through May 31.
-The traveler must redeem the credit by December 31, 2020, OR by 12 months from the date of the original ticket purchase (whichever comes first). *The passenger must pay any fare differential on the new ticket.
+American Airlines is offering its passengers coronavirus cancellation penalty waivers (updated in July) on any ticket purchased before July 31 for travel through Sept.
+30. The traveler must redeem the credit by December 31, 2021. *The passenger must pay any fare differential on the new ticket.